Система Orphus

 Extra charge:

-• meals in Khabarovsk
+• airport transfers and meals in Khabarovsk

-• health insurance (including the helicopter evacuation)
+• accident insurance (including helicopter evacuation)

-• rent of a insulated sleeping bag with a liner (+35 EURO per person, if necessary)
+• insulated sleeping bag rental (+5.500 per person, if necessary)

 In the price: